cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 I've searched for these devices over a period of 9 months and only came up with such a short list.
 In addition, these devices are far from being a consumer device like a Shelly or a Sonoff.
-I was dreaming of a device like the [4CHR3 4-gang Wi-Fi Smart Switch](https://sonoff.tech/product/diy-smart-switches/4chr3-4chpror3/) from Sonoff, but just for analog 0 to 10V outputs.
+I was dreaming of a device like the [4CHR3 4-gang Wi-Fi Smart Switch](https://sonoff.tech/product/diy-smart-switches/4chr3-4chpror3/) from Sonoff, but just for analogue 0 to 10V outputs.
 That seems to remain a dream ...

 ### Power Supply

-Most of the devices I look at are step-down converters, e.g. they can only reduce the voltage from a higher source input voltage.
+Most of the devices I look at are step-down converters, e.g., they can only reduce the voltage from a higher source input voltage.
 You will therefore need a power supply that delivers this input voltage.
 Two options I looked at are:

 * Standard [12V Power Supply](https://www.amazon.de/Spannungswandler-Netzteil-f%C3%BCr-LED-Streifen-220/dp/B01G0Q3RWU/)